 “We know how environmental issues are important for our students,” said Board President Catherine Harel-Bourdon in a statement.
 “To board a bus that does not emit greenhouse gases is a positive message to the school community.
 This is a great initiative on the part of our transport partner.
 Let us hope that this bus is the first of a long series.”

-Last week, the provinicial government announced a CA$8.6 million investment in electric vehicles.
-The government added that it eventually wants to see all 8,000 provinicial school buses go electric.
+Last week, the provincial government announced a CA$8.6 million investment in electric vehicles.
+The government added that it eventually wants to see all 8,000 provincial school buses go electric.